panva/node-oidc-provider/docs/README.md

 ### extraTokenClaims

-Function used to assign additional claims to an Access Token when it is being issued.
+Function used to add additional claims to an Access Token when it is being issued.
 For `opaque` Access Tokens these claims will be stored in your storage under the `extra` property and returned by introspection as top level claims.
 For `jwt` Access Tokens these will be top level claims.
 Returned claims will not overwrite pre-existing top level claims.